 Frequently Purchased Together

-When the Spangler Labs team came up with String Slime it was an instant hit.
-Now our slime-ologists have made an exciting new kind of String Slime that is heat sensitive!
-You won’t believe your eyes as temperature changes the appearance of this special kind of String Slime.
+When the Spangler Labs team came up with String Slime, it was an instant hit.
+Now, you won’t believe your eyes as temperature changes the appearance of this special new kind of String Slime!

-- 32 oz (1 liter) of Blue or Magenta Heat Sensitive String Slime liquid
+- 32 oz (1 L) of Blue or Magenta Heat Sensitive String Slime liquid

 - Blue measuring scoop